subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 But this is precisely the Hamiltonian for a Hopfield network for the case when $p=1$.
 Such a Hopfield network, also called a Mattis network, is equivalent to an Ising model with spins $s_i = \xi_i^1\sigma_i$.
 Well not quite, in an Ising model each spin only intreracts with its immediate neighbors, while in the Mattis model each spin interacts with every other spin.
-Fortunately an analysis of this system is quite straightforward and results in the the same equations for the free energy $f$ an order parameter $m$ as the regular Ising model.
+Fortunately an analysis of this system is quite straightforward and results in the the same equations for the free energy $f$ and order parameter $m$ as the regular Ising model.

 $$ f = {1\over 2} m^2 - {1\over\beta} \log(2\cosh\beta m)     $$